- The different UML diagrams

 A diagram is the graphical representation of a set of elements that constitute the system.
 To view the system under different perspectives, the UML language (Unified Modeling Language) proposes nine diagrams, each one representing a system state.

 WINDEV allows you to create these nine types of UML model:

 This chapter only provides an overview of UML.
 See a specific documentation about the UML language for more details.

 A class diagram is used for modeling the structure of a system via classes and via relationships between these classes.

 The class diagrams are the most common diagrams in the modeling of object-oriented systems.

-For example, the diagram below presents the management of stocks:
+For example, the following diagram presents the management of stocks: